 - Proofs you are threatened where you live These may include personal written reports, written records such as official documents, posts on social media, letters documenting specific incidents in detail, witness statements, as well as official acknowledgments of a granted refugee status and/or eligibility for asylum.

 Please note that the gathered data will be deleted after the assessment process.

 If you have a problem applying through the website, please inform us by e-mail (email@example.com)

 Next application round:

 The deadline is 15.01.2024 at 23:59 Berlin Time

 Applications received after midnight (Berlin time) will not be considered.

-All applicants, nominated and not nominated, will be notified via e-mail before the 15th of September.
+All applicants, nominated and not nominated, will be notified via e-mail.

 We will assess your application (minimum requirements and risk-related only).
 In case our assessors decided to nominate your application, we will nominate you directly to DAAD.
 DAAD will contact you and ask you to fill out your academic application on their website.